Fish farms (aquaculture) and food safety requirements

-Although fish farms come under the Resource Management Act, if you supply farmed fish for human consumption there are food safety requirements you must meet.
+Although fish farms (aquaculture) come under the Resource Management Act, if you supply farmed fish for human consumption, you must meet some food safety requirements.

-Fish farmers do not require a risk management programme (RMP) or food control programme (FCP), or need to comply with a National Programme under the Food Act 2014.
+Fish farmers need a risk management programme (RMP), food control programme (FCP), or a National Programme.

 Meeting the requirements for farmed fish

 If you farm fish intended for human consumption, including paua but excluding bivalve molluscan shellfish (BMS), you must comply with the Animal Products Notice: Specifications for Products intended for Human Consumption.